 Quotes from Xi | Keep sounding the bugle of anti-coruption

 "As long as the breeding grounds and conditions for corruption still exist, we must keep sounding the bugle and never rest, not even for a minute, in our fight against corruption," said Xi Jinping, general secretary of the Communist Party of China (CPC) Central Committee, in 2022.
-The fifth plenary session of the 20th CPC Central Commission for Discipline Inspection was held in Beijing on Monday.
+The 20th CPC Central Commission for Discipline Inspection started its fifth plenary session in Beijing on Monday.
 Let's review some Xi's remarks on anti-corruption.

 Photos